Queen Esther of the Bible

 Mordecai becomes a great man, heralded as such by many Rabbi's and writings throughout antiquity.
 His righteousness and piousness is seen in his willingness to raise his niece as his own.
 Mordecai and Esther in the Bible show an immense reliance upon the God of their forefathers.

 Eshter opens up with a depiction of the king of Persia, said to be Ahasuerus.
 As indicated above, most scholarship associates him with Xerxes I. Scripture states he sat upon his throne in the capital city of Susa.
 In the third year of his reign he gave a banquet for all the nobles, princes, and leaders of the army throughout all of his kingdom.
-The extravagance of this banquet is seen
+The extravagance of this banquet is seen in verse four.

 "And he displayed the riches of his royal glory and the splendor of his great majesty for many days, 180 days."

 Ahasuerus, thus, gave a banquet which lasted approximately six months.
 In books seven and nine of Herodotus' writings, The Persian Wars, he goes into in-depth detail concerning feasts of Xerxes I. These were no small matters.